4 Ways to Grow a Garden and Save on Food

 Repurposing items into gardening supplies can certainly contribute to the planet-saving efforts that so many of us support.
 Think about the empty water bottles piling up, or the milk and egg cartons that could be used again as seed starters.

 You can turn your milk carton into a watering can, or plant your herbs in an empty water bottle with the top cut off.
-There are so many money saving ideas that can also help with your garden, as well as the environment.
+There are so many money-saving ideas that can also help with your garden, as well as the environment.
 Get healthy and help in the fight to stop pollution at the same time.

 Grab a Beer

 A great way to rid your garden of those slimy slugs is to place a small beer-filled bowl in your garden.
 It may cause the slugs to get a little tipsy on their way to the great beyond, but they will no longer use your garden as a salad bar.
-It is a cost-effective and chemical-free way to protect the produce you are growing.
+It is a cost-effective and chemical-free way to protect the product you are growing.

 Another way to keep the cost of gardening down and deter a wide variety of pests is to sprinkle used coffee grounds throughout your garden.
 Simply spread and mix the spent java into your soil to create a safe and cost-effective way to rid your garden of insects.
 The grounds are also packed with essential nitrogen, phosphorus, and potassium, as well as a wide range of micronutrients.